Board Chair, Empowerment Kanagawa

 CEO, Global Stage.
 Inc.

 Saori founded Global Stage in 2011 and the Working Mothers Association of Japan in 2013 to help create a working environment in which women can become leaders and claim managerial positions.
-With JWLI’s learning and experience, Saori plans to create a new global leadership program for working mothers in Japan and learn how to better raise funds to develop her own nonprofit organization.
-She envisions a hopeful future where women can play a leadership role in the ways they like with flexibility.
+With learning and experience from JWLI, Saori created and has been running a leadership program for kids from single mother household, “Tech STAR Camp.”
 Saori holds a Bachelor’s degree in Commerce from Keio University.
-INTERESTS: strategic planning; fundraising; workplace trends around women/working mothers

 Ibuki is a Founder and an Executive Director of PIECES, a nonprofit organization in Tokyo that supports children in poverty.
 Her 12-year practice as a child physiatrist made her aware of overwhelming issues around children – poverty, neglect, or lack of access to education and food – as well as prepared her to start an organization.
 Ibuki seeks to learn leadership skills from the JWLI program as she wants to make Japan a society that places children’s health and well-being in the forefront of their mind.
 She wants to strengthen her management and organizational skills to make her organization more impactful.
 Ibuki is also a Doctoral student at the Tokyo University Research Center for Advance Science and Technology.